 Chloe E. Bird

-Chloe E. Bird is a senior sociologist at the RAND Corporation, where she studies gender differences in physical and mental health and social determinants of health, and a professor at the Pardee RAND Graduate School.
-She is principal investigator of a study of the impact of neighborhoods and behaviors on allostatic load and morbidity and of a study funded by the National Heart, Lung, and Blood Institute of neighborhood effects on incident cardiovascular disease among women based on data from the Women's Health Initiative.
-In her book Gender and Health: The Effects of Constrained Choice and Social Policies (Cambridge University Press, 2008), Bird and coauthor Patricia P. Rieker highlight promising new approaches to integrating biological and social research and provide examples of innovative developments that transcend the long-standing discipline-focused division of labor in the research community.
-Bird received her Ph.D. from the University of Illinois at Urbana-Champaign.
+Chloe E. Bird is a senior sociologist at the RAND Corporation, where she studies women's health, gender differences in health, and social determinants of physical and mental health, and a professor at the Pardee RAND Graduate School.
+She is also editor-in-chief of the journal Women's Health Issues.
+Bird is principal investigator of a study funded by the Veterans Health Administration (VHA) to assess and map gender differences in quality of care for cardiovascular disease (CVD) and diabetes in VHA patients in California and Texas.
+Her recent projects include a pilot study mapping gender differences in lipid screening among patients in one California health plan who had CVD or diabetes, and two studies funded by the National Heart, Lung, and Blood Institute on the impact of neighborhoods and behaviors on allostatic load, morbidity, and mortality based on data from the Women's Health Initiative and the National Health and Nutrition Examination Study.
+In Gender and Health: The Effects of Constrained Choice and Social Policies (Cambridge University Press, 2008), Bird and coauthor Patricia P. Rieker highlight promising approaches to integrating biological and social research and provide examples of innovative developments that transcend the long-standing, discipline-focused division of labor in the research community.
+Bird received her Ph.D. in sociology from the University of Illinois at Urbana-Champaign.

 - Women, Neighborhoods, and Coronary Heart Disease: A Perspective Study.
 The objective of the project is to examine the impact of neighborhood factors on women's development of CHD.